Phelonion: History

 Like the chasuble, the phelonion was originally a sort of poncho, a conical round vestment with a hole in the middle for the head, which fell to the feet on all sides.
 It derived from the Roman civilian paenula, and it was made of wool, silk, or linen.
 Unlike the chasuble, it was worn at all liturgical functions, not only at the celebration of the Mass or Divine Liturgy.
-It was in use as early as the sixth century for priests, bishops, and also minor orders, and can be seen in the mosaics in Ravenna and the Euphrasian Basilica in Porec.
+It was in use as early as the sixth century for priests, bishops, and also minor orders.
+It can be seen in the mosaics in Ravenna and the Euphrasian Basilica in Porec.
 The phelonion is depicted in the Menologion of Basil II, dating to 1000 AD.
-It shape evolved, and it was folded above the elbows to free the arms and hands.
+It shape evolved, and was folded above the elbows to free the arms and hands.

 In its present form (dating from about the 15th century) the front is largely cut away (from about the waist down) to facilitate the movements of the priest's hands.
 In Russia the longer front remained common until quite recent times.
 The use of the phelonion is not limited to the Divine Liturgy but is specified for any major liturgical function.
 It is also called phenolion (φαινόλιον; plural phenolia φαινόλια) in some books.